RcppCore/rcpp-gallery/_posts/2013-07-13-dmvnorm_arma.md

-Translating this approach into RcppArmadillo, we precompute most parts before running a loop instead of vectorized code.
+Translating the vectorized approach into RcppArmadillo, we precompute the inverse root of the covariance matrix ahead of the main loop over the rows of `X`.
 The loop can easily be parallelized, and the code is easy to read and manipulate.
+For instance, the inverse root can be put inside the main loop, if varying covariance matrices are necessary.
+The use of `trimatu` allows to exploit the diagonality of the Cholesky root of the covariance matrix.

 {% highlight cpp %}